I thank my grate friend Lachlan for sending me this memento of a largely unknown episode in Canadian and Australian history:

 UPDATE: I just received this in the mail:

-Also, I saw this at the local Wal-Mart:
+Also, I saw these at a local supermarket:

 The building’s original function was as the seat of the colonial legislature of the Province of Pennsylvania.
 The first floor housed the supreme court on one side, and the legislative chamber on the other.
 It was in the latter of these that the Second Continental Congress adopted the Declaration of Independence (July 2, 1776), and members of the Constitutional Convention drafted the Constitution in the summer of 1787.